YuviVerse/Candy-Factory/README.md

 Welcome once again to our wonderful Candy Factory Challenge!
 Here, you’ll be diving into **multiple inheritance** and **templates** in C++.
 Below is an **explicit** breakdown of **each function** we expect you to implement.
 No need to guess—just follow the sweet instructions. 😁

+## What are you going to do?
+- **SugarSupplier**: Manages the supply of sugar.
+You’ll store a supplier name, dynamically allocate memory for it, and provide a function to simulate sugar being supplied.
+- **ChocolateSupplier**: Manages the supply of chocolate.
+Similar to `SugarSupplier`, you store a name and simulate chocolate supply.
+- **CandyMaker**: Inherits publicly from both `SugarSupplier` and `ChocolateSupplier`.
+This represents your main candy factory worker who relies on both sugar and chocolate to create candy.
+- **CandyBox<T>**: A templated container class that can store items (either candy names or candy objects, depending on your design).
+You’ll use dynamic arrays and carefully handle memory to add, remove, and display items.

 ---

 ## 1. `SugarSupplier` Class